luke-clifton/shh/shh/README.md

 ## Usage

+Some of the features in Shh require that you use the threaded runtime.
+Please compile with the `-threaded` flag to avoid deadlocks.

 Enable Template Haskell and load the environment.
 It is also strongly recommended to use `ExtendedDefaultRules`.
 This is especially important if you want to use `OverloadedStrings`.